- When should I see an advisor?

 When should I declare my major?

-You should declare the major once you have completed at least one CS course at UW-Madison with a grade of C or better.
-Being a declared major means that you will be given priority to get into CS courses, receive invitations to departmental events, and be eligible for departmental scholarships and awards.
+You should declare the major once you have completed at least one CS course at UW–Madison with a grade of C or better.
+Being a declared major has many benefits.
+You will be eligible to schedule appointments with the computer sciences advisors, you will be given priority to enroll in upper-level CS courses, you will receive important emails and invitations to departmental events, and you will be eligible for departmental scholarships and awards.

 If you are in the College of Letters & Science, you have the option to apply to complete Honors in the Liberal Arts (HLA).
 HLA students complete honors-level coursework in the social sciences, humanities and natural sciences.
 Students typically apply for HLA once they are admitted to UW–Madison, or early on during their academic careers.
 Students interested in HLA should contact the L&S Honors Program.

 Students in the computer sciences major have the option to apply for Honors in the Major.
 To earn Honors in the Major, students must meet GPA requirements, write a year-long honors senior thesis, and complete at least one advanced, honors-level computer sciences course.
-For detailed information on completing Honors in the Major, see the section on “Requirements for Computer Sciences Major with Honors” at the CS major requirements page.
+For more information about the Honors in the Major requirements, please see the Guide.

 Please consult this chart from the Office of Admissions and Recruitment.